Kezanwar/thechatroom/README.md

 A live chatroom built with Vanilla JS and Firebase Firestore.

 Making this project from scratch really pushed my development skills, particularly my JS and noSQL Database knowledge.
-I also found my ability to consume and comprehend documentation and turn it into practice improved massively.
+I also found my ability to consume and comprehend developer documentation and turn it into practice improved massively.

 The project highlighted the benefits of using a front end framework such as React, as progressing this vanilla JS web app further than where it is currently would be challenging and unconventional in terms of code architecture.